-Everyone knows what the book of Revelation is all about, right?
-The end of the world, strange and fearsome symbols, and enigmatic clues about the shape of things to come.
-David Grabbe, however, argues that, though those are included in its pages, the real subject of Revelation is readily apparent.
+Though the book of Revelation speaks of the end of the world using strange and fearsome symbols, the real subject of Revelation is readily apparent.